-- Carry out the specified service and maintenance work on the machine in due time. - Observe the maintenance intervals for wearing parts. - Replace damaged or worn parts immediately. - Secure the tractor against accidental starting and rolling before carrying out service or maintenance work on the machine and climbing onto the machine. - Wait for the machine to stop completely before entering the hazardous area. - Existing mechanical, hydraulic, pneumatic and electrical or electronic residual energies may cause accidental machine movements. - Beware of possible residual energies.
-Warning signs mark the components with residual energies. - It is imperative to use a safe ladder or a service platform to reach elevated components and assemblies. - Fix larger assemblies carefully to lifting equipment before replacing them. - Secure the lifted machine or lifted machine parts against accidental lowering before carrying out service and maintenance work. - Risk of crushing, shearing, cuts, becoming entangled and being drawn in to parts of the body due to powered machine parts if protective devices are open or removed.
+- Carry out the specified service and maintenance work on the machine in due time. - Observe the maintenance intervals for wearing parts. - Replace damaged or worn parts immediately. - Secure the tractor against accidental starting and rolling before carrying out service or maintenance work on the machine and climbing onto the machine. - Wait for the machine to stop completely before entering the hazardous area. - Existing mechanical, hydraulic, pneumatic and electrical or electronic residual energies may cause accidental machine movements.

+Beware of possible residual energies.
+Warning signs mark the components with residual energies.

+- Wear / Use appropriate personal protective equipment. - · Use safe and appropriate equipment. - Use a mobile service platform to reach elevated machine components and to carry out cleaning, maintenance and repair work without any risk. - Fix larger assemblies carefully to lifting equipment before replacing them. - Secure the lifted machine or lifted machine parts against accidental lowering before carrying out service and maintenance work. - Risk of crushing, shearing, cuts, becoming entangled and being drawn in to parts of the body due to powered machine parts if protective devices are open or removed.